prakash770405/Whatsapp/README.md

 ## Features

 - List all chat messages (web UI)
-- Create a new chat message (from, to, message)
+- Create a new chat message with current date and time(from, to, message)
 - Edit an existing message (text only)
 - Delete a message
 - Server-side rendered views using EJS